jarangutan/oapi-ai-gen-workshop/docs/workshop/slides.md

 -->

 <!--
-TODO: less jank
-Explain what the hek a package main is
+- package main is the package that holds your runnable program
-Normally you start you app with a main.go file with the package main as package main is what Go looks for to run your program Programs start running in package main.

--->

-TODO: Put gopher here or next slide
+- package main is special in that it cannot be imported and they must contain a main function
+- import is importing fmt from the standard library
+- func main() is the function that starts your program -->

 Go is a programming language developed by Google that is simple, built for concurrency, and with a strong standard library